alexishevia/react-dropbox-filepicker/README.md

 1. `npm install --save react-dropbox-filepicker`
 2. Include the provided `<FilePicker />` component in your app

+IMPORTANT:
+In this initial version of react-dropbox-filepicker I'm using components from [Semantic UI React](https://react.semantic-ui.com/).
+In order for components to render correctly, you need to add a Theme as [described here](https://react.semantic-ui.com/usage#theme).

 ```
 import FilePicker from "react-dropbox-filepicker";